 Everything You Need to Know When Working With a Makeup Artist

 You've spent time browsing Pinterest, scrolling through Instagram, and tearing pages out of wedding magazines and pinning everything you could find for your wedding décor and dress, but your inspiration hunt shouldn’t stop there.
 The easiest way to ensure your makeup turns out exactly the way you envision it is by using a reference photo.
-Did a celebrity have a major beauty moment on the red carpet you’ve been dying to re-create?
+Did a celebrity have a on the red carpet you’ve been dying to re-create?
 Was there a makeup look on the runway that caught your eye?
 Take those images and file them away for your makeup artist to reference.
 And if you don’t have a specific image in mind, that’s okay too.
 Even just knowing the shades you’d like to incorporate or the feeling you’d like to invoke can help your makeup artist lock down a look you’ll love.

 Find the Right Pro

 The easiest way to find any pro for your wedding is by asking your friends—nothing beats word of mouth, especially in the world of weddings.
 Your photographer or hairstylist might also have great suggestions for a makeup artist, since most have worked with some in the past.
-Our marketplace is also a great resource to connect you with makeup artists right in your area.
+The Knot Marketplace is also a great resource to connect you with makeup artists right in your area.
 You can search by city and state, read reviews from real brides, take a look at artists' portfolios and save their pictures to your favorites.
 You can even contact the vendor directly through our site to get an estimate or check if they're available on your wedding day.

 Schedule Your Makeup Trial